Determine Where to Store Variables and Objects for Simulink Models

 When you do not need to store the data permanently

 If you use variables to specify numeric block parameters in the model, you can programmatically change the parameter values during simulation by using commands at the command prompt.
-To programmatically change the values of parameters that you store in the model workspace or data dictionaries, you must use the function interfaces for those storage locations.

 Use a model workspace to store data that you use only in the associated model.
 This data can include:

 Model parameters, such as numeric variables that you use to specify block parameter values

 Data objects, such as

 Simulink.Parameterobjects, that you use to control parameter characteristics